 - Industry speakers and field trips are integrated into the programs so that students can learn from and interact with leaders in the industry.

-- Students have the opportunity to get involved with student government, school activities and within the community.
+- Students have opportunities to get involved with student government, school activities and within the community.

-- PIMS offers job assistance as we have been a major resource for funeral directors seeking resident interns and licensees.
+- PIMS offers job assistance as we are a major resource for funeral directors seeking resident interns and licensees.

 What if I am still unsure about this career choice?

 We always suggest contacting a local funeral director and asking if you can shadow or volunteer your time at the funeral home.
 Participating in the day-to-day activities will help you decide if it is the right career for you.
-The qualities a funeral director should have are compassion, interpersonal communication skills and those associated with time management.
+The qualities that a funeral director should have are compassion, interpersonal communication skills and time management.